Patz suspect's lawyer well versed in psychiatric defense

 A graduate of the National Law Center at George Washington University, Fishbein worked for the Legal Aid Society before entering private practice in 1984, according to his online biography.

-(Additional reporting by Noeleen Walder; editing by Noeleen Walder, Todd Eastham and Eric Beech)
+(Additional reporting by Noeleen Walder; editing by Noeleen Walder and Todd Eastham) For main story, click on [ID:nL1E8GP8FW]